Create an Angular 12 App using Ionic 6 and Cordova 10

 Install globall

-CLI toolsnpm install -g @angular/cli@12.1.4 npm install -g @ionic/cli@6.18.0 npm install -g cordova@10.0.0
+NPMCLI toolsnpm install -g @angular/cli@12.1.4 npm install -g @ionic/cli@6.18.0 npm install -g cordova@10.0.0 -

 Create the app